 By default Spring boot flat jar(jar with its dependencies) will not contain devtools.

-Spring boot provides various caching features to provide the best performance of the application.
+Java Spring boot development provides various caching features to provide the best performance of the application.
 It will use compiled format all templates used different template engines like velocity, free maker, thyme leaf, etc.

 The default value for spring.thymeleaf.cache is true in spring boot means caching will enable by default, either we need to disable it by manually setting it to false, or by adding spring-boot-devtools will automatically do this.